lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans8.md

-Seeing both AUC and AVP kept being low (under 0.6), Lady H. started to wonder whether there are certain features in synthetic data played an important role in low performance?
-If so, maybe she can improve the prediction performance from those features.
+Lady H. observed that the AUC and AVP of synthetic data were consistently lower than those of real data.
+This prompted her to investigate whether specific features might be contributing to the differences in predicted probabilities between models trained on real and synthetic data.

-To validate her assumption, she aims to investigate whether certain features influence the predicted probability towards higher or lower values.
-SHAP proves to be a valuable tool for this purpose.
+To validate her assumption, she's going to do some SHAP analysis.
 A higher positive SHAP value suggests that a feature contributes more efforts to pushing the predicted value higher, whereas a lower negative SHAP value indicates that the feature adds more efforts in pushing the predicted value lower.

 Firstly, she checks the positive difference of `real_data_predicted_probability - synthetic_data_predicted_probability`:
 * On the left SHAP screenshot, <b>"Large Positive Proba Difference"</b>, she chose records with the largest positive differences.